p0syd0n/rsa/README.md

 writing an implementation of the rsa assymetric encryption algorithm in core python.

-The encryptinon code is located in module.py.
+The encryption code is located in module.py.
 The implementation is in main.py.